How many times have you thought you made the wrong choice?

 It is just as unfair to make our choices mean something about our worth as using hindsight to decide we made the wrong choice.
 That’s not being wrong.
 That’s being human.
 Remember those changing preferences?

-You think yesterday’s choice was wrong.
-However, yesterday you thought it was a great idea.
-So give past-you the grace & the credit she/he/they do deserve.
+You think yesterday’s choice was a disaster but yesterday, it felt like a pretty good idea.
+Past-you had their reasons!
+So give past-you the grace & the credit she/he/they deserve.

 If you don’t love where you are at because of your choices, trust that you made the best choice possible for you at the time, given what you knew at the time.